jwplayer/npm-run-ws/README.md

 ```

-  Usage: npm-run-ws [--if-present|--include-root] <script-name>
+  Usage: @jwplayer/npm-run-ws [--if-present|--include-root] <script-name>

   Run npm workspace scripts with extra features like serial, parallel, and root project runs.

-  -v,  --version            Print the version of npm-run-ws.
+  -v,  --version            Print the version of @jwplayer/npm-run-ws.
   -V,  --verbose            Print the output of everything.
   -ip, --if-present         Only run the npm script if present on the workspace.
   -s,  --serial             Run the npm workspace script serially.
   -q,  --quiet              Do not print anything when commands are being run.
+  -in, --interactive        Interactive running list output.
   -ir, --include-root       Run the script on the root workspace as well.
   -i,  --include [name]     Run on workspaces that match this.
 Can pass more than one.
   -e,  --exclude [name]     Run on workspaces that do not match this.
 Can pass more than one
   -d,  --directory [dir]    Run in this project directory, defaults to cwd.
   --list-workspaces         list workspaces, separated by newlines, with relative directory.
-  --dry-run                 Show the ui and commands of what would have been run, without running.
+  --dry-run                 Show the ui and commands of what would have been run, without running

 ```